arr-ai/arrai/docs/tutorial/transforms.md

 ```

 Note that, if the transform produces the same output for some of the `lhs`
 elements, the resulting set will have fewer members than `lhs`.
+Remember that
+sets cannot express the notion of duplicate membership, so if two or more input
+values yield the same output value, the resulting set will contain that value
+without reference to how many occurrences contributed to it.

 ### `>>`